 - In our healthy food initiative, we invest in efforts to improve food-system policies and practices, especially those that provide better access to fruits, vegetables and other healthful foods and that reduce the emphasis on products without nutritional benefits.

-Much of this funding is awarded through the Advancing Safe and Healthy Homes Initiative, an effort launched by the Health Program in 2009 and now operated independently.
+Much of this funding is awarded through the Advancing Safe and Healthy Homes Initiative, an effort now in its fourth year.
 However, we also provide open funding for innovative efforts to address the impacts of housing on health.